-Select Settings > Writing in your WordPress dashboard menu …
+Select Settings > Writing in your main WordPress menu …

-The ‘Writing Settings’ page will load in your browser …
+This loads the ‘Writing Settings’ page in your web browser …

 (WordPress – Writing Settings)

-The first two options in the ‘Writing Settings’ screen control your Post/Page editor, while the rest of the settings in this section controls external publishing methods.
+The top section of the ‘Writing Settings’ area affects your Post/Page settings, while the rest of the settings in this section controls external publishing methods.